tnomoto/nonaligned_simple/README.md

 ### Generation

-As a trained model is provided as part of the package, you can bypass training and go to the generation step directly, if this is what you want.
+As a trained model is provided as part of the package, you can bypass training and go to the generation step directly.

 * js-gan